tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

     );
 ```

-Again, this focusses much more on what we want, in stead of how to do it.
-Adding
+Adding additional validations becomes much easier as we can simply add them to
-additional validations will be very easy as we can just add it to the
+the list of validations without worrying about the control flow of an imperative
-validations, and don't have to navigate the control flow of the imperative
+implementation.

-implementtion.
+Anonymous functions can also be used in place of named functions for more

-You don't have to do this using named functions of course.
-Passing in anonymous
+concise code.
+Here's an example using anonymous functions to validate an email
-functions will work just as fine.
-Here's another example to demonstrate this.
+address.

 ```csharp
 [Theory]